iSnow/Xcelite-compatability-1.0.4/README.md

-## Xcelite 1.0.4 compatability testing lib
+## Xcelite 1.0.4 compatibility testing lib
 Not much to see here, the only reason this exists is to have a gold standard for compatiblity tests of new version against the last released version 1.0.4